datocms/old-website/src/docs/import/ruby.md

 gem "dato"
 ```

-**Warning:** due to historical reasons and backward compatibility, the API exposes some different naming compared to the rest of the product: Models are called Item Types, while Records are called Items.
-Keep that in mind!

 The first step is to require the DatoCMS gem, and initialize the client with the read-write API token you can find under the *Admin area > API tokens* section.
 Let's create an `import.rb` file with the following content:

 ```ruby